nationalarchives/tdr-dev-documentation/architecture-decision-records/0025-automatic-code-merge.md

 There are disadvantages around not having a human view every change committed to the repository but Mergify allows the checks mentioned above, so we can be confident that nothing malicious can be automatically merged.

 This will save a lot of developer time, as they no longer need to spend time updating dependency upgrade pull requests.

 It also makes sure that our dependencies are always at the latest version which means we are less likely to be affected by security vulnerabilities in our libraries.

+Access to mergify is through SSO with GitHub credentials.
+This restricts access to users who have write access to the repository.
+It also means that when the user is removed from the nationalarchives organisation, their access to Mergify will be removed too.